top of page

 Hard gold finishes will vary in thickness depending on their application.
 If hard gold is being used for military applications, then the thickness must be between 50 and 100 μin.
 For non-military uses, 25 to 50 μin thickness is required.

-Advantages: Lead-free, RoHS compliant and a long shelf life.
-Storage period > 12 months.
+Advantages: Lead-free, RoHS compliant, and a long shelf life.
+Storage period >12 months.
 Ideal for electrical testing, contact switch design, and gold wire bonding.

 Disadvantages: Electroplating fingers with gold is extremely expensive and requires a special circuit to conduct electricity.
 Soldering may be difficult due to the inconsistent thickness of gold.
 Electroplating problems with uneven surfaces.
 Nickel-plated gold does not wrap around wire edges.